clojurists-together/clojuriststogether.org/resources/markdown/news/q4-2018-funding-announcement.md

 ## Datascript

 [Datascript](https://github.com/tonsky/datascript) is a Clojure and ClojureScript database.
-DataScript has been around for 3+ years, has gotten massive interest from the community, is used in a couple of production projects (listed on GitHub page), and has been starred on GitHub 3000+ times.
-If optimized sufficiently, it could become the de-facto, default go-to database for small and middle Clojure projects, both on server-side and client-side.
+DataScript has been around for 3+ years, has gotten massive interest from the community, is used in in several production projects (listed on GitHub page), and has been starred on GitHub 3000+ times.
 Nikita Prokotov is the project creator, and currently maintains Datascript.

 Nikita's plans for the next three months are:

 - Extend query language to achieve parity with Datomic (OR, NOT predicates)
 - Optimizing query execution speed (work on both has started, but not finished)
 - Faster bulk transactions with transient implementation of BTree Set
-- After that experiment with adopting DataScript for more interesting UI development: reactive entities and queries, subscriptions, efficient disk persistence (for server-side and client-side via localStorage)
+- After that, experiment with adopting DataScript for more interesting UI development: reactive entities and queries, subscriptions, efficient disk persistence (for server-side and client-side via localStorage)

+If optimized sufficiently, DataScript could become the de-facto, default go-to database for small and middle sized Clojure projects, both on the server-side and client-side.

 ## Kaocha

 [Kaocha](https://github.com/lambdaisland/kaocha) is a Clojure test tool.
-Test tooling is limited and fragmented, Kaocha raises the bar for what to expect from tools and provides a platform for innovation and collaboration.
-Clojure does not have a strongest testing culture, it also does not have particularly strong test tooling.
+Kaocha raises the bar for what to expect from tools and provides a platform for innovation and collaboration.
+Clojure does not have the strongest testing culture, and has not had as much investment into test tooling as other communities.
 Better tooling would encourage better testing practices, a better testing culture would encourage investing in tooling.
 Arne Brasseur is the main (and sole) developer of Kaocha.

 Arne's plans for the next three months are: